Decentralized MIMO Systems with Imperfect CSI using LMMSE Receivers: Decentralized LMMSE Receiver and Linear Fusion

 Although LFSC has reduced complexity, it still requires to compute and transmit additional information to the CU.
 When the number of clusters is very large, the computational complexity, memory requirements, and I/O cost may be very high.
 To further reduce the complexity, we provide a simple linear fusion scheme with constant coefficients $\alpha_k$.
 For example, we can take

 or more heuristically

 We will refer to this scheme as linear fusion with constant coefficients (LFCC) in the following.
 The complexity of LFCC is also given in Table \ref{Table_Comlex} which is much lower than that of LFSC.
-Note that LFCC can be implemented by the FD feedforward architecture \cite{Jeon2019}, where the CU only needs to take the weighted sum of local detection results and does not require any additional intermediate results or processing.
+Note that LFCC can be implemented by the FD feedforward architecture \cite{Jeon2019}, where each cluster only needs to take the weighted sum of local estimates and does not require any additional intermediate results or processing.